8 easy DIY tips to up your energy efficiency

 Your keyhole and letterbox can allow cold air into your home.
 Keyhole covers and letterbox brush strips are cheap to buy, quick and easy to fit and will stop those draughts.

-It’s not strictly a DIY job, but having an energy-efficient boiler is one of the best things you can do to make your home as eco-friendly as possible.
 Not only are older boilers less efficient than today’s newer models, they also lose efficiency over time.
 If your energy bills are creeping up, then it could be a sign that it’s time to replace your boiler.
 It’ll need to be done by a professional, and you can book a free appointment with one of our expert heating advisers to get the ball rolling.